jesperancinha/kotlin-mysteries/Readme.md

    1. Why things work and why things don't work
    2. How to fix the ones that don't
    3. How to work with use-site targets.
-5. What does a `delegate` do? and other use-site targets.
+5. What does a `delegate` do? and other use-site targets. - [carparts-use-site-targts](carparts-use-site-targts)

 > Under Construction - Stay tuned to this repo for more.